Wolke-Puppenspieler/fluxcp-docker/README.md

 Item images was taken from https://rathena.org/board/files/file/2509-item-images/

 ## Config Override
 To override the `config/servers.php`, mount your custom `server.php` file to `/var/www/fluxcp/config/servers.override.php`.
-Recursive array merge will be performed against the default `config/servers.php`, so you can just define config that you want to replace.
+Recursive array merge will be performed against the default `config/servers.php`, so you can just define config key that you want to replace.

+### Example
 For example to change only the default server name from `FluxRO` to `ExampleRO`, create a new file `servers.override.php` with the following contents:
 ```php
 <?php